rzeldent/esp32-flightradar24-ttgo/README.md

 - Compile and upload to the ESP32-TTGO-Display

 ## Status overview
-When connected to the flightradar, the main screen is shown; the overview.
+When connected to the FlightRadar, the main screen is shown; the overview.
 Here details about the device, network and settings are shown.
 ![Status page](assets/status.png)

 ## Modifying the configuration
 The configuration can be changed using a web browser.
 Connecting to the flight radar can be done in two ways:
 - During startup, connect to the access point ```FlightRadar``` and log in.
 In case the browser does not open the page immediately, the url is [http://192.168.4.1](http://192.168.4.1).
-- Find the internal IP address of the flightradar (from your home router) and enter the url.
+- Find the internal IP address of the FlightRadar (from your home router) and enter the url.

 ![Settings page](assets/configuration.png)

 Configuration options:
-- The name for the Thing name (WiFi SSID) and password for changing the configuration,
+- The WIFI SSID and WIFI password for changing the configuration,
 - The SSID and password for the network to connect to with internet access,
 - The latitude and longitude (decimal format) to observe,
 - The timezone,